-- Review annual DEI and Accessibility Plans to assess progress and establish forward-looking priorities. - Undertake regular internal and external assessments of FII programs and policies with a DEI/GBA+ lens. - Review recruitment practices to ensure they are inclusive and to audit for potential biases. - Conduct confidential, voluntary and anonymous staff surveys on a recurring basis to collect diversity disaggregated data. - Raise awareness and understanding of accessibility-related topics amongst staff and stakeholders.
+- Review Accessibility Plans to assess progress and establish forward-looking priorities. - Undertake regular internal and external assessments of FII programs and policies with a DEI/accessibility lens. - Review recruitment practices to ensure they are inclusive and to audit for potential biases. - Conduct confidential, voluntary and anonymous staff surveys on a recurring basis to collect diversity disaggregated data. - Raise awareness and understanding of accessibility-related topics amongst staff and stakeholders.

-- In 2023/24, FII undertook a third-party DEI assessment.
-The review of policies and practices helped identify unintended barriers, build diverse representation, and establish equitable and inclusive practices. - FII conducted a staff survey in March 2024, which included accessibilityrelated questions. - FII completed its 2024/25 DEI and Accessibility Plans, informed by the outcomes of both the assessment and staff survey. - FII's annual DEI staff training calendar includes accessibility-related topics such as inclusive language, accessibility in communications and Mental Health First Aid.
+- In 2023/24, FII undertook a third-party DEI assessment and staff survey, including questions on accessibility.
+Findings indicate that FII maintains strong DEI commitments and practices.
+The review and staff feedback helped identify unintended barriers and next steps to ensure equitable and inclusive practices. - The results of the assessment and staff survey helped to inform FII's 2025/26 Accessibility Plan. - FII's annual DEI staff training calendar includes accessibility-related topics.
+In 2024/25, topics covered included Plain Language, Mental Health First Aid and Neurodiversity.

-- Key dates of recognition are shared with staff to create awareness and share resources.
-These events include World Mental Health Day, Neurodiversity Week and Global Accessibility Awareness Day. - In 2023/24, staff received further accessibility training.
-Topics included accessible communications training for communications staff and Accessibility and Inclusion in the Workplace for staff joining the Accessibility Committee.
+• Key dates of recognition are shared with staff to create awareness and share resources.
+These events include World Mental Health Day, Neurodiversity Week and Global Accessibility Awareness Day.

-- Identify and deliver accessibility-related training to FII staff. - Recognize key accessibility dates and provide further resources to staff. - Address accessibility-related recommendations identified in the 23/24 DEI assessment and staff survey. - Review accessibility plans of other public sector organizations to identify gaps in, and continue to improve upon, FII's Accessibility Plan.
+- Recognize key accessibility dates and provide further resources to staff, including accessibility-related training options. - Continue to address accessibility-related recommendations identified in the 23/24 DEI assessment and staff survey. - Conduct an analysis of FII's recruitment practices and accommodation options to ensure they are inclusive. - Review accessibility plans of other public sector organizations to identify gaps in, and continue to improve upon, FII's Accessibility Plan.